Systems

 Paper still exists and labeling it is the best way to manage it.
 It prevents important documents from being lost and eliminates the overwhelm of managing paper.

-• Binder Spines or Covers– Most binders are stored vertically, label them so they are easier to access.
-Making the label vertical versus horizontal, this will make it easier to read and allow for more font to be on the label.
+• Binder Spines or Covers Most binders are stored vertically, label them so they are easier to access.
+Making the label vertical versus horizontal will make it easier to read and allow for more font to be on the label.
 You can also dress it up by adding some washi tape to it and then adding a label.

 PLAYROOM